kisupov/mpres-blas/README.md

 The library uses a residue number system (RNS) to represent multiple-precision floating-point numbers.
 Non-positional nature and parallel arithmetic properties make RNS a good tool for high-performance computing.
-The library also supports floating-point arithmetic in extended range using CUDA and provides several useful RNS computation techniques.
+The library also supports floating-point arithmetic in extended range using CUDA and provides several useful RNS computation algorithms.

 Currently the following level-1 multiple-precision functions are only supported: